Little Nightmares II: Plot

-Mono, a boy wearing a paper bag over his head, awakens from a dream of a door marked with an eye at the end of a hallway.
-He journeys through the Wilderness and enters a decrepit shack.
-He frees Six, who is being held prisoner by the masked Hunter who lives there.
+Mono, a boy wearing a paper bag on his head, awakens in the Wilderness from a dream of a door marked with an eye at the end of a hallway.
+He enters a decrepit shack and frees Six, who is being held prisoner by the masked Hunter who lives there.
 The Hunter pursues the pair until he corners them and they kill him with a shotgun.
 Using a door as a raft, Mono and Six drift across a body of water and wash up at the Pale City, which is shrouded by mist and rain and strewn with old television sets.
 Throughout the journey, Mono attempts to use televisions as portals to enter the hallway from his dream.
 However, he is always pulled back out by Six before he can reach the door.
 He also encounters several ghostly, glitching remains of children, which he can absorb by interacting with them.

 Mono and Six enter the School, where they are separated when Six is captured by the porcelain Bullies, the School's rabid students.
-Mono rescues Six and they escape the long-necked Teacher.
-Outside the School, Six finds her signature yellow raincoat.
-The pair reach the hospital, where they encounter the mannequin-like Patients, their detached Living Hands, and the bulbous Doctor who crawls on the ceilings.
-Mono lures the Doctor into an incinerator and may choose to kill him or leave him trapped inside.
+Mono saves Six and they escape the long-necked Teacher.
+The pair reach the Hospital, where they encounter the mannequin-like Patients, their detached Living Hands, and the bulbous Doctor who crawls on the ceilings.
+Mono lures the Doctor into an incinerator and may choose to either kill him or leave him trapped inside.
 Mono and Six then exit into the heart of the Pale City.
 They spot the Signal Tower, which emits a pervasive Transmission that controls the city's inhabitants: the TV-addicted Viewers, whose faces have been distorted from prolonged exposure to it.
 When Mono finally reaches the door through a television set, it opens to reveal the spectral Thin Man.
 After Mono is pulled out from the television, the Thin Man emerges too and captures Six, leaving behind a glitching shadow of her.
-Six's shadow remains lead Mono close to the Signal Tower, where he confronts the Thin Man.
-Discovering he has powers similar to the Thin Man's, Mono takes his bag off and battles and disintegrates him before pulling the Signal Tower towards himself.
+Six's shadow remains lead Mono close to the Signal Tower, where he battles the Thin Man.
+Discovering he has powers similar to the Thin Man's, Mono disintegrates him before pulling the Signal Tower towards himself.